WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 ## Idea Board

 We are going to build our own Idea Board using `create-react-app` with a pre built backend server.
-This allows us to fully understand our application and prevents introducing a bunch of code that we haven't written and understand.
+This allows us to fully understand our application and prevents introducing a bunch of code that we haven't written and don't understand.

 </aside>